marcuscaisey/lox/test/README.md

 - `// prints: <value>` defines a string that should be printed to stdout by golox.
 - `// error: <message>` defines an error message that should be printed to stderr by golox.
+- `// lint error: <message>` defines an error message that should be printed to stderr by loxlint.
-- `// warning: <message>` defines a warning message that should be printed to stderr by loxlint.
+- `// lint warning: <message>` defines a warning message that should be printed to stderr by loxlint.
-- `// hint: <message>` defines a hint message that should be printed to stderr by loxlint.
+- `// lint hint: <message>` defines a hint message that should be printed to stderr by loxlint.

 All special comments can appear multiple times in a test file.